-Easter will soon be upon us…easter bunnies…more chocolate than the eye can see…and crafts everywhere!
+Easter will soon be upon us.
+From Easter bunnies and more chocolate than the eye can see, to arts and crafts everywhere!
 It’s a fun and creative time for your kiddies (and for the parents who help too), and the most exciting craft is easter bonnets!
-There are loads of themes you can make for your easter bonnets, that will be adored by everyone!
-We’ve rounded up 8 ideas for you, so you can get stuck in and make them with your kiddies ahead of time!
+There are loads of themes you can make for your easy Easter bonnet ideas that will be adored by everyone!

 Kids love rabbits, they’re cute and incredibly fluffy.
 And with their easter creation…they can have a bunny rabbit on their head!

 - A straw hat